kbrenn02/kbrenn02/README.md

 - 👯 I'm collaborating with a friend to practice partner coding and learn new technologies.
 - 📫 How to reach me - kevinmbrennan08@gmail.com

-For demos of all the projects I feel are good enough to show people, check out my portfolio website below!
+For demos of all the projects I feel are good enough to show people, check out my portfolio website below 👇

 <h3 align="left">Connect with me:</h3>
 <p align="left">